kyma-project/nats-manager/docs/user/troubleshooting/03-05-nats-troubleshooting.md

 ## Cause

-Issues with the NATS module can stem from misconfigurations in the NATS custom resource, problems with the underlying Kubernetes nodes, or storage issues with Persistent Volume Claims (PVCs).
+Issues with the NATS module can stem from misconfigurations in the NATS custom resource (CR), problems with the underlying Kubernetes nodes, or storage issues with Persistent Volume Claims (PVCs).

 ## Solution